-Although estimates and assumptions reflect management's best judgment, actual results may differ from such estimates due to the uncertainties involved in using them.
+Although assumptions reflect management's best estimates, actual results may differ from such estimates due to the uncertainties involved in using them.
+As further described in Note 18, such uncertainties were significant as at March 31, 2020 due to the substantial disruption of global economic activity as well as financial markets' volatility at the reporting date.

-3 - Current and Future Changes In Accounting Standards
+3 - Current and Future Changes in Accounting Standards